 Watch our videos.

-Vision Housing Consultancy Services provides full-service support for ex-offenders on their release from prison in and around London.
-Through their professional and dedicated staff they can provide help with housing, employment and training, resulting in a significant reduction in the risk of re-offending and associated costs.
+Vision Housing Consultancy Services Our professionally qualified and dedicated staff provide help with housing and advise with employment and training, resulting in a significant reduction in the risk of re-offending and associated costs.

 “The figures speak for themselves”